UML-Cyber-Security/CCDC_Practice_Infrastructure/Network/PFSense/README.md

 # PFSense
 This file describes the setup and configuration of the PFSense Instance

+## Network Diagram Summery PFsense
+1. DMZRouter
+   * This will be connected to the Internet Network (WAN Port)
+   * This will be connected to the DMZ Network
+   * This will be connected to the Internal Router Network
+2. Linux Router
+	* This will be connected to the Linux Network
+    * This will be connected to the Internal Router Network
+3. Windows Router
+	* This will be connected to the Windows Network
+    * This will be connected to the Internal Router Network
 ## Initial Machine Setup
 ### Downloading ISO
 1. Ssh into proxmox